 I was already involved with research, mainly concerning cancer, when the Ambassador information came out through a newsletter I was reading.

 I walked into the wonderful world of health research when I responded to an advert in a newspaper from the National Cancer Research Institute.
 My family's experience of ill health is maybe unusual as it includes experience of different diseases as well as sadly early death.
-I had wanted to become involved in health research more broadly than in cancer so the Ambassador initiative was exactly where my thinking was going at the time!
+I had wanted to become involved in health research more broadly than in cancer so the Patient Research Ambassador Initiative was exactly where my thinking was going at the time!

 I want to use my voice to speak up for my family so that their experience of ill-health is managed better and so that in future other people who will live with similar experiences will live longer and better lives.
 That can only happen by better understanding of disease and health care needs through health research.